c4cs/c4cs.github.io/_lectures/w18/week2.markdown

     - Try using it for other homework or a side project!

- - Deadline for this is Week 5 — Git II (Oct 06)
+ - Deadline for this is Week 5 — Git II (Feb 02)